react-navigation/react-navigation/packages/react-native-tab-view/README.md

 - `route`: the current route rendered by the component
 - `jumpTo`: method to jump to other tabs, takes a `route.key` as it's argument
+- `position`: animated node which represents the current position

 The `jumpTo` method can be used to navigate to other tabs programmatically: